NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Ends three frames sooner
   - More lift
 - 2B made strong from weak on hit and block
+- 2B(B)
+  - Spinning knockback removed
+  - Has less lift
+  - Replaced with 6B(B)
-- 2B(B) had spinning knockback removed, and has less lift; replaced with 6B(B); comes out one frame slower
+  - Comes out one frame slower
+- 8B
+  - Replaced with 2B(B)
+  - Does 20 damage from 26
+  - Transition is faster
-- 8B replaced with 2B(B); does 20 damage from 26; transition is faster; made a mid from a high
+  - Made a mid from a high
 - 8B(B) ends sooner (14f)
 - JB made to launch with spinning knockback instead of stagger
+- J6A
+  - Added
-- J6A new move, slow moving air control projectile
+  - Slow moving air control projectile
 - RB
   - Hitbox appears one frame later
   - Move recovers earlier